-New advances in the lab put Smoltek in an attractive market position
+New advances in the lab make Smoltek attractive in the market

 September 5, 2018

-Smoltek can now demonstrate a number of capacitor prototypes, based on carbon nanofibers with a capacitance density of 200nF (nanoFarad) per square millimeter.
-The value is two and a half times greater than the previously verified number, which the company presented as recently as in May this year, and has been achieved with short nanostructures, which gives a very low overall profile height, an integrational advantage.
+This news implies that Smoltek can now present a number of capacitor prototypes, based on carbon nanofibers with a capacitance density of 200nF (nanoFarad) per square millimeter.
+This is two and a half times greater than the previously verified figure, presented by the company as recently as May this year.
+In this context, this has been achieved with short nanostructures, which provide a very low overall profile height and is thus an integration advantage.

-Smoltek can also confirm low internal resistance (ESR), an important parameter for practical use of the concept.
-The company has already demonstrated that the technology meets required break-down voltage for the actual application areas of interest.
+Furthermore, Smoltek confirms that the internal resistance (ESR) of the capacitor is low, which is an important parameter in the practical application of the technology.
+The company has previously demonstrated that the technology also meets the required breakdown voltage for the application areas of interest.

-”This is a very important step for Smoltek, as it increases the attractiveness of our technology in the customer dialogues in progress,” says Anders Johansson, CEO of Smoltek Nanotech Holding AB.
-He further states that there are still optimization opportunities in the concept for the future.
+”This is a very important step for Smoltek, as it increases the attractiveness of our technology in the customer dialogues in progress,” says Anders Johansson, CEO of Smoltek.
+He also points out that there are further optimization opportunities in the concept in the future.

-“The new measurement results confirm Smoltek’s leading position in innovative technology for integrated passive elements.
-They again show that our capacitor technology is highly relevant to meeting the challenges of future integrated circuits – higher performance on smaller surfaces,” says CTO Professor Vincent Desmaris.
+“The new measurement results confirm Smoltek’s leading position when it comes to innovative technology for integrated passive components.
+Yet again they demonstrate that our capacitor technology is highly relevant in meeting the challenges of future integrated circuits, namely, higher performance on a smaller surfaces”, says CTO Professor Vincent Desmaris.

-To summarize: Simply expressed, the capacitance density refers to how many electrons can be stored per surface unit.
-That a higher value is measured means that the desired performance of a capacitor can be achieved on a smaller surface.
+Simply expressed, the capacitance density refers to how many electrons that can be stored per surface unit.
+The fact that a higher value is measured implies that the desired performance of a capacitor can be achieved on a smaller surface.